 We don’t want to think about our beautiful Tonkinese kitties having heart trouble.
 However, the truth is that Tonkinese cats struggle with cardiomyopathy, a heart muscle disease.

-Tonkinese cats can be born with heart issues or develop the problem later in life.
+Tonkinese cats can be born with heart issues or develop problems later in life.
 Typical signs of heart disease include rapid breathing, lethargy, and inappetence.

 Most cats with cardiomyopathy have a heart murmur, so this should be your first clue.
 Thankfully, there’s genetic testing for HCM.
 You can talk to your veterinarian about getting your Tonkinese tested.